Review: Cathay Pacific First Class (777-300ER)

 Cathay Pacific’s The Wing, First Class Lounge – the Haven Restaurant

 There was both an a la carte menu in the Haven as well as a self-serve buffet.
-I didn’t order anything from the menu but sampled some items from the buffet which were of good quality.
+I didn’t order anything from the menu, but instead sampled some items from the buffet, which were of good quality.

 Another impressive feature of the Wing is its four Cabana rooms.
 In addition to traditional shower suites, the Cabana rooms are large rooms with a shower, bathtub, and a sofa.